The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: A Generalization to Multiset-Labeled Trees

-\begin{proposition} Let $k\geqslant 0$ be an integer.
-The $k$-RF dissimilarity measure satisfies the non-negativity, symmetry, and triangle inequality conditions.
-Hence, $k$-RF is a pseudometric for each $k$ in the space of multiset-labeled trees. \end{proposition}
+\begin{proposition} Let $k \geq 0$ be an integer.
+The $k$-RF satisfies the non-negativity, symmetry, and triangle inequality conditions.
+Hence, $k$-RF is a pseudometric for each $k$ in the space of multiset-labeled (rooted) trees. \end{proposition} \begin{proof} The non-negativity and symmetry conditions follow from the definition of the $k$-RF.
+The triangle inequality condition is proved as follows.